 We ask for the Pre-Viva Examiner's Report and the accompanying coversheet to be returned to us by email at email@example.com within two months of the thesis being sent or no later than one week prior to the viva (whichever is sooner).
 The reports will then be exchanged between the examiners and the independent chair will be copied in.
 Further information and guidance on the PGR Exams Process can be found in the PGR Examinations Handbook.

 Oral examination by video link

-As a result of the COVID-19 Pandemic, the current default is that vivas will take place via video link.
-We ask that the examiners, Chair and student confirm whether they have suitable IT set ups on the Exam Panel Nomination Form (above).
+The current default is that vivas will take place via video link.
+We ask that the examiners, Chair and postgraduate researcher confirm whether they have suitable IT set ups on the Exam Panel Nomination Form (above).
 If conducting a viva at home will be difficult for anyone involved, arrangements will be made by the faculty to offer a space on Campus.

 If an in-person viva is preferred, the KDA should be notified on firstname.lastname@example.org and building specific arrangements should be made by the Chair/ Faculty PGR administrator to find a suitable room.
 In this instance, all parties must be aware that arrangements may have to be changed at short notice and be flexible about this.

 Hybrid vivas are not permitted at this point in time as there are a number of challenges to them, and we do not have good enough evidence or good practice to recommend a situation where one party could be at a disadvantage for such a key part of a postgraduate researcher's degree.

 Submission of a Postgraduate Research Thesis for Deposit in the Library

 For guidance on how to deposit your thesis in the library, alongside details on how to present it, please refer to the PGR Exams Handbook.
 The forms you will require are set out below:

 |Thesis Deposit Agreement (Word, 30KB)|